akeneo/pim-docs/cookbook/rule/general_information_on_rule_format.rst

 .. warning::

-    Rules code choice is up to you, however it has to contain only alphanumeric characters, underscores and dashes and 255 characters maximum.
+    Rules code choice is up to you, however it has to contain only alphanumeric characters, underscores, dashes and be less than 255 characters.

 A priority can be given to a rule.
 Priority will be considered for rules execution order.
 Without any given priority, rule has a zero-priority.
 The higher the priority, the sooner the rule will be executed.
-Therefore, a rule with 90 priority will be executed before rules with a 0 priority.
+Therefore, a rule with 90-priority will be executed before rules with a 0-priority.
 If no rule has defined priority, they will be executed in a "technical" order. (database reading order)

 Action’s conditions can be applied on localizable and scopable values.
 In this case, it has